-- 1. Introduction to Property Insurance
+- 1. Introduction

-- 2. Contract Principles and Property Insurance Concepts
+- 2. The Insurance Contract

-- 3. Policy Provisions
+- 3. The Property Insurance Agent and Broker

+- 4. The Property Insurance Adjuster

 #311 FIRE AND EXTENDED COVERAGE PERILS (Required)

 This course will enable the student to understand the fire and extended coverage perils, interpret judicial decisions involving those perils, and understand the elements of basic fire coverages and how the fire and extended coverage perils as originally contained in the N.Y.
 Standard Form and the Extended Coverage Endorsement provide the foundation for modern homeowners and commercial policies.